WOMEN RISE FOR ALL

 Women Rise for All at #UNGA75 – Messages from women Permanent Representatives (part 1)

-At the opening of the 75th session of the UN General Assembly, women Permanent Representatives to the United Nations in New York join Rise for All to recognize women leadership and inspire action to save lives and protect livelihoods.
-Many thanks to the Permanent Representatives of Andorra, Argentina, Eritrea, El Salvador, Ghana, Hungary, Ireland, Italy, the Netherlands, Norway, Slovenia, Sweden, Switzerland and the United Arab Emirates for their valuable contribution and support. (video 1 of 2)
+At the opening of the 75th session of the UN General Assembly, women Permanent Representatives to the United Nations in New York joined Rise for All to recognize women leadership and inspire action to save lives and protect livelihoods (video 1 of 3).

 Women Rise for All at #UNGA75 – Messages from women Permanent Representatives (part 2)

-At the opening of the 75th session of the UN General Assembly, women Permanent Representatives to the United Nations in New York join Rise for All to recognize women leadership and inspire action to save lives and protect livelihoods.
-Many thanks to the Permanent Representatives of Andorra, Argentina, Eritrea, El Salvador, Ghana, Hungary, Ireland, Italy, the Netherlands, Norway, Slovenia, Sweden, Switzerland and the United Arab Emirates for their valuable contribution and support. (video 2 of 2)
+Many thanks to the Permanent Representatives of Andorra, Argentina, Bangladesh, El Salvador, Eritrea, Ghana, Hungary, Ireland, Italy, Kyrgyzstan, Lebanon, Monaco, the Netherlands, Norway, Qatar, Saint Vincent and the Grenadines, Slovenia, Sweden, Switzerland and the United Arab Emirates for their valuable contribution and support (video 3 of 3).

 Following the video releases on 27 April and 22 June 2020, more women leaders are joining “Women Rise for All” to spotlight inspirational leadership and mobilize support for the social and economic recovery from COVID-19, guided by the Sustainable Development Goals.